haxkor/quic-go/README.md

 This is the coding part of my master thesis.

 The goal was to implement stream prioritization in quic-go.
-Media streams were successfully prioritized and the added code provided significant benefits.
+Media streams were successfully prioritized and the added code provided significant benefits (see slides).

 The main code of this project can be found in the `streamtypebalancer` package.